 When you make a massive adjustment to your roof, it’s not just the surface that’s affected.
 If you’re raising the height of the roof significantly, you’ll also need to have the chimney—if there is one—and heating system vents and pipes extended as well.
 And you’ll have to purchase new siding that will blend in with your home’s existing cladding, which can be difficult, especially if it’s been awhile since you purchased new siding.
 Therefore, you may potentially want to think about a new siding project, as well.
 All of these items add to the final total of your project and should be factored in when you’re budgeting.
 Your contractor should be able to offer you more specific details on these costs.

-All in all, a roof conversion is a serious project that should be entering into lightly—but it’s certainly not impossible!
+All in all, a flat roof replacement is a serious project that should be well thought out.
 With a little planning and some professional help, your ideal roof will be well within your grasp.